Best early Amazon Prime Day 2023 deals on patio furniture and outdoor accessories

 Top products in this article

-Best Choice Products four-piece wicker patio conversation set, $500 after coupon (reduced from $800)
+Best Choice Products four-piece wicker patio conversation set, $400 (reduced from $800)

 Leveleve five-piece patio conversation set, $215 after coupon (reduced from $290)